mishramohit437/prompt-tool-based-on-role/README.md

 npm run dev
 ```

-This project uses **LangGraph** to coordinate data retrieval and prompt generation.
+The server coordinates JIRA and Confluence data retrieval before calling OpenAI to generate a response.

 Build for production (optional):
 ```bash